• About WCSCC

 • Students take English, social studies, math and science

-• Science: Biology, Anatomy and Physiology, Chemistry, Physics, Environmental Science
+• Science: Anatomy and Physiology, Biology, Chemistry, Environmental Science, Applied Physics, Science III

-• English: Junior and Senior English and Enriched English, Transitions English 12
+• English: Junior and Senior English, and Enriched English, Transitions Language Arts, College Composition I and II; English Language Arts III and IV

 What is dual enrollment?
 Can I really get college credit for Career Center academic classes?

 Yes!
 Dual enrollment means you get college credit for advanced classes in social studies and English.
-Check with guidance for more details.
+Check with student services for more details.

 What is the Part-Day Option?